TheCactusBlue/hana-id/README.md

-# Hana ID
+# 🌺 Hana ID

-Hana ID is a scalable identity provider written in Go.
+Hana ID is a cloud native identity provider written in Go.
+It currently uses CockroachDB as a backing store.

 ## Installation